Tropical Storm Debby makes 2nd landfall in South Carolina, heavy rain expected up the East Coast

 Located roughly 30 miles (50 kilometers) inland from the Atlantic Ocean, with no creeks or rivers nearby, the neighborhood doesn’t seem like a high-risk location for tropical flooding.
 But residents say drainage problems have plagued their street for well over a decade, despite local government efforts to fix them.

 Debby also dumped rain on communities all the way up to the Great Lakes and New York and New Jersey.
-Moisture from the tropical storm strengthened another system Tuesday evening, which caused strong thunderstorms, according to National Weather Service meteorologist Scott Kleebauer.
+Moisture from the tropical storm strengthened another system Tuesday evening, which caused strong thunderstorms, according to weather service meteorologist Scott Kleebauer.

 “We had a multi-round period of showers and thunderstorms that kind of scooted from Michigan eastward,” Kleebauer said.

-Note: This story has been updated to remove an incorrect reference to total rainfall amounts for the Carolinas.